patrickikhidero/ONRAMP-WEEK-THREE/README.md

 Check the wiki tab on git for the assessment workflow (a guide on how to setup git for version control on the project).

-Get colors, fonts etc from the style-guide.md file
+Get colors, fonts etc from the utils/style-guide.md file.

+All code should be written in the `/src` folder.

 Your users should be able to: